 These are all images of God's creation as God intended it.
 This is the hope to which Easter points us.
 Jesus' resurrection is the first fruits of the new heavens and the new earth; it embodies God's victory over death.
-And there is no place for fear or worry or fear, even in the time of covid.
+And, thus, there is no place for fear or worry.